-Over the next 10 years, forecast rate income increases and debt levels are projected to be near Council's limits.
-Council has had to work hard to prioritise and plan a work programme which addresses key issues while staying within these limits.
-Given Council's debt is projected to peak at \$199.6m in Year 2020/21 there is very little scope to add further work programmes in the next five years.
+Over the next 10 years, forecast rate income increases and debt levels are projected to be very near the Council's limits.
+The Council has had to work hard to prioritise and plan a work programme, which addresses the most pressing key issues while staying within these limits.
+This means there is very little scope to add further work to the programme within the next five years.